thavlik/machine-learning-portfolio/README.md

 ## Tools
 These are various pieces of software I have written that pertain to either medical education or deep learning research.
 I think the potential for software to enhance medical education is substantial, especially given the promises of machine learning.

-- [e-Shadowing Transcriber](https://github.com/thavlik/transcriber): an application for streamlining the medical e-Shadowing experience
+- [e-Shadowing Transcriber](https://github.com/thavlik/transcriber): an application for enhancing the medical e-Shadowing experience
 - [vpn-operator](https://github.com/thavlik/vpn-operator): a Kubernetes controller for VPN sidecars written in pure Rust
 - [t4vd (Tool for Video Data)](https://github.com/thavlik/t4vd): a collaborative, open source platform for easily creating labeled datasets from YouTube videos
 - [Midas Download Tool](https://github.com/thavlik/midas-download-tool): a collection of scripts that bulk downloads MRIs made public by Kitware on their MIDAS platform using a headless web browser